-Paradise Beach is a quiet locality in Victoria within the Wellington local government area (postcode 3851).
-With a population of 172, the suburb has an older demographic with a median age of 61.
+Paradise Beach (postcode 3851) is a sparsely populated locality in Victoria within the Wellington local government area.
+With a population of 172, the suburb has a more retirement-aged population with a median age of 61.
 Households earn a median income of $37K per year, with an average household size of 1.6 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.6% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, technicians & trades, sales.
+Employment in the area leans toward healthcare and construction.
 The top ancestries reported are English, Australian, Scottish.

-The median house price in Paradise Beach is $305,000, having dropped significantly 18.1% over the past year.
-The current median weekly rent is $400.
-This gives a gross rental yield of approximately 6.8%.
+The median house price in Paradise Beach is $305,000, having dropped significantly by 18.1% over the past year.
+The current median weekly rent is $435.
+This gives a gross rental yield of approximately 7.4%.
 The median monthly mortgage repayment is $650.

 The crime rate in the Wellington LGA is higher than average at 12,111 incidents per 100,000 population.

-From an investment perspective, Paradise Beach offers a gross rental yield of 6.8%, rated as high yield.
-Property prices sit below the state median ($305K/$875K), suggesting a potential value opportunity.
+On the investment side, Paradise Beach shows a gross rental yield of approximately 7.4%, rated as high yield.
+Property prices sit below the state median ($305K/$875K), which can point to relative value.
 The price-to-income ratio of 8.2x is considered moderate.
 House prices have moved -18.1% year-on-year.
+Population growth of +0.6% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.